Store Hours

 Start Seeds Indoors

-Save money when you grow your garden from seeds by starting them indoors.
+Grow your garden from seeds by starting them indoors in your own plant nursery.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want grow lights or a warming mat to go with your seed tray or planters.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Pontiac Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
-You can also use pots with seed starter mix and potting soil.
+For best results, you'll want warming lights or a warming mat to go with your seed tray or planters.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Pontiac Garden Center — to stay organized and plant tiny soil plugs when the time comes.
+You can also use pots with potting soil and seed starter mix.

 Sprouts